HaripriyaGnanasekaran/Python-for-Data-Science/README.md

 Initially many small problems like predicting the price of a car, predicting factors influencing housing price, predicting rate of spread of virus to a specific location etc., will be implemented with a future outlook to create a large scale machine learning implementation.

 #### Future of this repository
-In the large scale implementation, focus is to create an AI Personal Coach (for sports: initially to badminton).
+In the large scale implementation, focus is to create an AI Scientific advisor to governmental policies.
+Other ideas that arise during the developmental phase can replace the motive with a newer, better ones.

 #### Current projects